behnoudshafizadeh/KERAS-COVID19/README.md

 ## dataset
 > the x-ray images from canadian hospital are divided in two groups one folder is named `covid` and another folder folder is named `normal`,each folder has 25 chest x-ray images.

+## .ppt file
+> my peresentation about this project contents such as model,Code,dataset,... is explained in this file.